Scholarships and Programs:

 The PSAT acts as a practice exam for the SAT which most students take during the spring of their junior year.
 It allow students to compare their skills with others across the country who will be entering college at the same time.
 By taking the PSAT students are afforded the opportunity to qualify for National Merit Scholarship. > Bus Schedule for PSAT

 Click on Photo of slide to see PPT

-Financial Aid & NCAA Night was held on Wednesday, December 3, 2014.
-An NCAA discussion was presented by the Associate Commissioner, East Coast Conference from 6-7PM followed by a financial aid presentation by Ms. Terri Donnell, Director of Financial Aid, Suffolk County Community College.
-The snow date is Thursday, December 4, at 6PM.
+Financial Aid & NCAA Night is held in December.
+An NCAA discussion is presented by an Associate Commissioner of the East Coast Conference followed by a financial aid presentation by a college Director of Financial Aid.

 RHS Guidance 9 Grade Choices Program Book